Vanda tessellata

 William Roxburgh, director of the Calcutta Botanical Garden from 1793 to 1819, described the species under the name Epidendrum tessellatum in 1795.
 In the same year, William Jones used the term Vanda to designate Asian epiphytic orchids in the Asiatic Researches (1795, 4:302).

 Roxburgh later sent plants to England to Sir Conrad Loddiges and Sir Joseph Banks.
-In autumn 1819, at Spring Grove, Joseph Banks was the first to flower a Vanda in Europe, according to Veitch & Sons (1891) and observations reported by D. Grove.
+In autumn 1819, at Spring Grove, Joseph Banks was the first to flower a Vanda in Europe, according to Veitch & Sons (1891).

 However, it was Robert Brown who, in 1820, established the genus Vanda as it is understood today, based on plants sent by Roxburgh.